pollend/AmnesiaTheDarkDescent/README.md

 The main things that need to be installed and are not included are `python3` and `perl.
 For Windows just makes sure these dependencies are included on the system path.

+# License

+- Any code published by `Frictional` is under a GNU GENERAL PUBLIC LICENSE
+- Some code published by `Open 3D Engine` which is under an Apache-2.0 OR MIT
+- Any new code that is under my name will use an Apache-2.0 LICENSE